What are the different types of childcare?

 To find childcare providers in your area you can:

 - Search online for registered providers.
-Go to the Family Service Directory.
-And follow these steps:
+Go to the Early Years and Childcare search page and follow these steps:

-- Put you full postcode in the ‘location’ box field
+- Put your full postcode in the ‘location’ box field

-- Click on the arrow from the ‘Family Service Directory’ box field to select the type of childcare you are looking for and click ‘Search’.
+- Click on the arrow from the ‘childcare and early education’ box field to select the type of childcare you are looking for and click ‘Search’.

 - This will bring up a list of all childcare providers in this area.
-You can click on a providers record to reveal their details, which includes their Ofsted Grading.
+You can click on a providers record to reveal their details, which includes their Ofsted Grade.

 - Contact the Suffolk Family Information Service helpline on 0345 60 800 33.
 You can text us on 07624 801060 (we will call you back), or email us at firstname.lastname@example.org.
 We can post or email you a list of childcare providers that you can contact.